josmar-crwdstffng/angular/aio/content/tutorial/toh-pt2.md

 ## Create mock heroes

-You'll need some heroes to display.
+you will need some heroes to display.

-Eventually you'll get them from a remote data server.
+Eventually you will get them from a remote data server.
-For now, you'll create some *mock heroes* and pretend they came from the server.
+For now, you will create some *mock heroes* and pretend they came from the server.

 Create a file called `mock-heroes.ts` in the `src/app/` folder.
 Define a `HEROES` constant as an array of ten heroes and export it.